 Another concern is that the sealant strip will not seal in colder temperatures.
-Direct exposure of the sun activates the sealant, allowing shingles to bond to the course below.
+Direct exposure to the sun activates the sealant, allowing shingles to bond to the course below.
 This is a critical process to prevent future wind blow-offs and water/ice from backing up.
-In addition, dirt and and other debris may accumulate on shingle sealant area if not sealed right away, hence, it can diminish the chances of your shingles ever sticking to each other.
+In addition, dirt and and other debris may accumulate on the shingle sealant area if not sealed right away, hence, it can diminish the chances of your shingles ever sticking to each other.
 If the concern is that the shingles will not seal during winter they can be all hand sealed with caulking.
-However, the process is labour intensive and costly; usually costing the home owner 20/30 percent more on the final cost of the roof replacement.
+However, the process is labour-intensive and costly; usually costing the homeowner 20/30 percent more on the final cost of the roof replacement.

 May Void Your Warranty

-Finally, another thing to consider is that most shingle manufacturers do not warrant shingles that are installed below 5 degrees celsius.
-Always follow your shingle manufacturer’s application instructions for cold weather application as some manufactures may warrant cold weather application as long as all the shingles are individually hand sealed.
+Finally, another thing to consider is that most shingle manufacturers do not warrant shingles that are installed below 5 degrees Celsius.
+Always follow your shingle manufacturer’s application instructions for cold weather applications as some manufacturers may warrant cold weather application as long as all the shingles are individually hand sealed.